This is liable to change in the future.A

 python_binary()rule is used to build a PEX file—an executable Python package—that includes Python sources and resources from all transitive

-The name of the rule.
-The output PEX file will have this name as its base filename with an additional
+The short name for this build target.
+Also, the output PEX file will have this name as its base filename with an additional

 The python module that should be the entry point of the binary.
 This should be a module name within a python_library that this binary depends on.
 Note that module names take

 base_moduleof the library into account.
 This property is mutually exclusive with

 The Python file which serves as the entry point for the PEX.
 The interpreter initiates execution of the PEX with the code in this file.